NSC banner

 Library Preparation

-We also accept already prepared libraries for sequencing, but please be aware that we are unable to perform our typical QC on those and thus cannot guarantee their performance.
+We also accept already-prepared libraries for sequencing, but please be aware that we are unable to perform our typical QC on those and thus cannot guarantee their performance.
 Results can and do vary based on the quality of the extraction and library preparation methods used.
-As the saying goes, "garbage in, garbage out."
+The saying "Garbage in, garbage out" definitely applies.

 Sequencing & Basecalling

-We offer several sequencing options on the PromethION platform.
 Sequenced libraries may produce datasets of more than 120 Gb, or ~30–40x coverage of the human genome.
 The raw signal output for all samples will be basecalled using Dorado.
+We offer several sequencing strategies on the PromethION platform, including:

 • Whole-genome sequencing